songisking/PDF2TXT/README.md

 # PDF2TXT

-It's a python script that  convert PDF to txt using PDFMiner.
+It's a python script that  convert PDF to TXT using PDFMiner.

 There are two main functions that you can choose to use.